magento/devdocs/guides/v2.1/cloud/env/variables-build.md

   - Configuration
 ---

-The following variables are available during the build phase.
+The following _build_ variables control actions in the build phase and can inherit and override values from the [Global stage]({{page.baseurl}}cloud/env/variables-intro.html#global-variables).
 See [Manage build and deploy actions](http://devdocs.magento.com/guides/v2.1/cloud/project/magento-env-yaml.html) for more information about using these options in the `.magento.env.yaml` file.

 For information on the build and deploy process, see [Deployment process]({{page.baseurl}}cloud/reference/discover-deploy.html).